mirage/mirage-www/tmpl/blog/mirage-seal.md

 You'll find more thorough documentation by looking at `mirage-seal --help` or [mirage-seal's README file](https://github.com/mirage/mirage-seal/blob/master/README.md).

-To build a Xen unikernel, select the Xen mode with `-t xen` as well.
-So in full, for a unikernel that will configure its network via DHCP:
+To build a Xen unikernel, select the Xen mode with `-t xen`.
+In full, for a unikernel that will configure its network via DHCP:

 ```
 mirage-seal --data=/home/me/coolwebsite/public --keys=/home/me/coolwebsite/secrets -t xen